Posts Categorized: Partners

 THERE HAVE BEEN MANY CAN DESIGNS OVER THE YEARS:

-Underwood added a couple of “coolers” early on—our Riesling Radler took a fun spin on a more traditional beer radler, and our Strawberrry Cooler made with real strawberry puree was both tasty and adorable.
+Underwood added a couple of “coolers” early on—our Riesling Radler took a fun spin on a more traditional beer radler, and our Strawberry Cooler made with real strawberry puree was both tasty and adorable.
 Later, we created a low alcohol Spritz, and a White Haute Sangria in partnership with Marshall’s Haute Sauce.
 Our Nouveau was a hit in bottle so…a can of Nouveau seemed like a gimme.

 We designed several cans that honor what we call our “Give Back” partnerships with the The Nature Conservancy, the National Park Foundation, Planned Parenthood & Wild Fang, and Keep Oregon Green.
 We also partnered with local Portland artist, Lisa Congdon, to design what we think of as our Pride can.